Ananyasdrafts/Visual-Search-Engine/README.md

 - `search.py`: Handles the process of receiving a query image, extracting its features, and returning the most relevant search results.
 - `requirements.txt`: Lists all the necessary libraries and dependencies required for the project, ensuring a smooth setup and consistent environment.

-## Getting Started

-To get started with the image search engine, follow these steps:

 ### Prerequisites

 - Python 3.x